TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Experiment

 \subsubsection{Evaluation strategies}

 There are three tasks in TREC to be evaluated, i.e., the NOI detection task, the technique subgraph sampling task, and the APT tactic / technique recognition task.
-For the NOI detection task, we apply a Leave-Malicious-Out evaluation strategy, i.e., the NOI detection model is trained on a dataset with all the benign nodes, and tested on a dataset with all the malicious nodes and the same number of randomly sampled benign nodes.
-Accuracy, Precision, Recall, and F1 Score are used as evaluation metrics.
+For the NOI detection task, we apply a Leave-Malicious-Out evaluation strategy, i.e., the NOI detection model is trained on a dataset with all benign nodes, and tested on a dataset with malicious nodes and the same number of randomly sampled benign nodes.
+Accuracy, Precision, Recall, F1 Score, FAR (False Alarm Rate), and AUC (Area Under Curve) are used as evaluation metrics.
 Here, Precision, Recall, and F1 Score are calculated for malicious nodes.
-For the technique subgraph sampling task, we evaluate its performance by comparing the sampled technique subgraphs and ground-truth technique subgraphs labeled by human experts based on several customized evaluation metrics defined in Section 4.3.
+FAR refers to the ratio of benign nodes that are mistakenly detected as malicious.
+For the technique subgraph sampling task, we evaluate its performance by comparing the sampled technique subgraphs and ground-truth technique subgraphs based on several customized evaluation metrics defined in Section 4.3.

 For the APT tactic / technique recognition task, we evaluate its performance under three conditions, i.e., \textit{True\_Graph}, \textit{Sampled\_Graph}, and \textit{Raw\_Graph}, where \textit{True\_Graph} uses the ground-truth technique subgraphs as input to the APT tactic / technique recognition model, \textit{Sampled\_Graph} uses the sampled technique subgraphs based on the algorithm in Section 3.1 as input, and \textit{Raw\_Graph} uses the raw provenance graph samples without sampling as input.
 Here, \textit{True\_Graph} can specifically evaluate the recognition ability of the model, while \textit{Sampled\_Graph} can evaluate the overall performance of TREC.
-ACC, Top3ACC, and TacticACC are used as evaluation metrics, where ACC and Top3ACC stand for the top-1 accuracy and top-3 accuracy of APT technique recognition, and TacticACC stands for the top-1 accuracy of APT tactic recognition.
+TacACC, TechACC, and SubACC are used as evaluation metrics, which stand for accuracies of APT tactic recognition, APT technique recognition, and APT sub-technique recognition, respectively.